 I like to make my chia pudding in a blender because...

-- It chops up the chia seeds and gives it a creamier texture.
+- It chops up the chia seeds and gives the chia pudding a creamier texture.

 - Blending makes the pudding set much faster.
 It is ready to eat in a few minutes instead of a few hours.

-- The seeds don't clump on the edge of the glass like they do with the stir in method
+- The seeds don't clump on the edge of the glass as they do with the stir-in method

 You can simply stir chia seeds into any flavored milk of your choice too.
 However, this gives it a tapioca pudding texture that some people don’t like.
 The seeds also clump up more and it takes a few hours to absorb the milk and become pudding.